PowerMops/powermops-site/src/routes/pmops/Lesson-20.md

 In the Macintosh environment, a control is a screen object that responds to interaction from the mouse in such a way that the mouse causes either instant action or a change in function for a later operation.
-A good example of the 'instant action\' kind of control is the elevator knob on the volume control in the Sound Control Panel.
-By adjusting the knob with the mouse, you immediately adjust the volume of the sound played by the Mac through its speaker.\<br /\> Likewise, when you click an 'OK\' button in a dialog box, you are working with a control for immediate action.
-A 'delayed action\' control would be something like the check box inside a Get Info dialog window that locks or unlocks documents for dragging to the trash.
-When you click the mouse pointer in an empty box, an 'X\' fills in the box, and the document is locked, but no particular action occurs in response.
+A good example of the 'instant action' kind of control is the elevator knob on the volume control in the Sound Control Panel.
+By adjusting the knob with the mouse, you immediately adjust the volume of the sound played by the Mac through its speaker.\<br /\> Likewise, when you click an 'OK' button in a dialog box, you are working with a control for immediate action.
+A 'delayed action' control would be something like the check box inside a Get Info dialog window that locks or unlocks documents for dragging to the trash.
+When you click the mouse pointer in an empty box, an 'X' fills in the box, and the document is locked, but no particular action occurs in response.
 Click the pointer again, and the X disappears, so you can go ahead and trash the document.